Analysis | What to Know About Roman Abramovich’s Sale of Chelsea

 KPMG values the franchise at about 1.9 billion euros ($2.1 billion).
 The sheer rarity of such a franchise could make it more valuable to some buyers, especially to, say, a sovereign wealth fund willing to take a long-term view on the investment.
 Chelsea is one of the top teams in Europe and plays in the English Premier League, which is by far Europe’s wealthiest in terms of revenue.
 Clubs in Europe tend to be bought for two to four times revenue, which makes them cheaper than their peers among American sports franchises.
 (Chelsea’s latest annual revenue was roughly 435 million pounds, though that period covered the pandemic, when fans were kept away from most matches.)
 Potential American owners worry about the additional risks they face in owning assets in Europe compared to a more regulated system in American sport, which include the possibility of their teams being relegated from one league to another, less-lucrative one, and the competition they face from teams such as Newcastle and Manchester City, which have huge financial resources.
 Another issue for some is Chelsea’s comparatively small stadium, which has a capacity of around 40,000.
 Redeveloping the stadium is difficult because it’s hemmed in by a cemetery and housing; relocating is tricky because of the Chelsea Pitch Owners, a nonprofit organization owned by fans, which has to approve any stadium move.

-There are around 20 potential bidders in the process so far, according to a person interested in making an offer, who declined to be identified.
-It’s unclear how many of these will actually proceed with formal bids.
-Sky News reported that the owners of the Chicago Cubs Major League Baseball team, the Ricketts family, are weighing an offer, as is property entrepreneur Nick Candy, a lifelong Chelsea fan.
+There were around 20 potential bidders in the process as of the first week of March, according to a person interested in making an offer, who declined to be identified.
+It was unclear how many would actually proceed with formal bids.
+Josh Harris, co-founder of U.S. private equity firm Apollo Global Management Inc., was said to be exploring a bid as of March 8.
+So were Vivek Ranadivé, owner of the Sacramento Kings basketball team, and Woody Johnson, owner of the New York Jets football team and former U.S. ambassador to the U.K., the Financial Times reported.
+Sky News had earlier reported that the owners of the Chicago Cubs Major League Baseball team, the Ricketts family, were weighing an offer, as was property entrepreneur Nick Candy, a lifelong Chelsea fan.
 Top teams rarely change hands in the Premier League.
 The last to do so was Liverpool in 2010, when it was bought by the Boston Red Sox owner John Henry.
 The deal was brokered by Martin Broughton, ironically a big Chelsea fan, who was hired by Liverpool’s then owners to sell the club.

 More stories like this are available on bloomberg.com